Saving Money in Staff Accommodation

 With the camp facilities in constant use, given that many will be shift workers, the water supply will be continuously used day and night.
 Management need to confidently maintain the water system as a whole and know that all the facilities are working as they should be; poorly flushing toilets, leaking taps or low pressure showers are not hygienic or appealing when returning home from a long shift.

 So the question is how can you manage the site, identify issues and rectify them swiftly.
 Whilst a burst pipe can cause immediate costly damage, a leaking pipe that is in a wall or ceiling cavity going unnoticed for months or years could cause a wide spread amount of damage, not only to the aesthetics of the building but the internal structure, with the remedial costs being extensive.

-A regular low-cost system of monitoring and inspection would assist the staff camp’s management in keeping costs under control.
-With new advanced state-of-the-art technology, a two-staged approach could be set up:-
+A regular low-cost system of monitoring and inspection would assist the staff accommodation’s management in keeping costs under control.
+With new advanced state-of-the-art technology, a two-staged approach could be set up:

 - Phase 1 – (Annual Inspections & Monitoring) would be to commence an overall level of monitoring.
 The equipment uses sensors to quickly identify leakage and easily offer information on the exact location of leaks even over large areas.
 Along with technology-based investigations looking for indications of damp or wet patches.

 - Phase 2 – (In-Depth Inspections) would be a staggered, more in depth inspection which would concentrate on scanning key areas such as roof, chilled water lines, kitchens, water & drainage pipes, shower cubicles and toilet facilities.
 Scanning/Inspecting the building’s structures periodically would allow a problem area to be identified.

 The two phased approach not only indicates if a problem is detected, but the sensors can specifically identify the location of the leak to allow a swift, low-cost repair to be carried out.